Thyagi Leon Prouchandy

-Subhas Chandra Bose disappeared from Saigon on 18th August 1945 from the house of the Prouchandys at 76, rue Paul Blanchy (presently Hai Bha Trung).
+Subhas Chandra Bose disappeared from Saigon on 18th August 1945 from the mansion of the Prouchandys at 76, rue Paul Blanchy (presently Hai Bha Trung).
 Much is talked of his death and disappearance.
 Much has been written about his death.
 Some even claim that he did not die in the crash.
 But hardly any historian seem to worry of what happened to those Indians or Tamils who had followed and supported Netaji till the end.
 There is not a single book written about them and the difficulties that they encountered after Japanese defeat and Netaji’s death and the sacrifices that they had made for the cause of Indian independence.

-When the Japanese were defeated and the war was over, one afternoon probably towards the end of September 1945, a colonial military jeep approached the residence of Leon Prouchandy at 76, rue Paul Blanchy in Saigon, which until then served as the Secretariat of the Indian Independence League.
+When the Japanese were defeated and the war was over, one afternoon in the month of September 1945, a colonial military jeep approached the residence of Prouchandy at 76, rue Paul Blanchy in Saigon, which until then served as the Secretariat of the Indian Independence League.
 Some soldiers brought down the three flags -Indian, Vietnamese and Japanese - that still flew atop the residence.
-They arrested Léon Prouchandy from his villa and took him away to an unknown destination.
+They arrested Prouchandy from his villa and took him away to an unknown destination.
 This happened in front of all the helpless family members including Léon Prouchandy’s wife and her children.
 All family members wailed and cried when Prouchandy was taken away.
 Some anti-Japanese Pondicherrians were also present on the occasion.
 It was said that it was they who instigated Prouchandy’s arrest.
 The family was in total disarray, with the arrest of its head, who was only 45 years old then

 Thus his life and all his future was snuffed out at a young age.
 He never knew that he had sacrificed his life and his future for the sake of the independence of his country.
 The top French doctor of Saigon, Dr. Le Vilain tried to cure Prouchandy.
 But it was of no avail.
 Cambodian sorcerers were pressed in as a last attempt to retrieve the senses of Prouchandy.
 It was not successful either.
 As a result, the family was in a pathetic state.